 Is a psychologist better than a counsellor?

 Not necessarily.
 Both can provide effective therapy.
-Research consistently shows that the therapeutic relationship (how well you connect with your therapist) is a stronger predictor of outcomes than the therapist's credential.
-Psychologists have more training in diagnosis and psychological testing, while counsellors often have comparable training in therapeutic techniques.
-Choose based on your needs and the practitioner's experience with your specific concern.
+Research consistently shows that the therapeutic relationship (how well you connect with your therapist) is a stronger predictor of outcomes than the therapist's specific credential.
+Psychologists have more training in diagnosis and psychological testing, while counsellors often have equivalent or comparable training in therapeutic techniques.
+Choose based on your specific needs and the individual practitioner's experience with your concern.

 Can a counsellor diagnose mental health conditions in Alberta?

-Registered counselling therapists (RCTs) in Alberta can't provide formal psychological or psychiatric diagnoses.
-They can identify and treat mental health symptoms, but if you need a formal diagnosis (for workplace accommodation, disability claims, or school support), you'll need to see a registered psychologist or psychiatrist.
+Registered counselling therapists (RCTs) in Alberta cannot provide formal psychological or psychiatric diagnoses.
+They can identify and treat mental health symptoms and concerns, but if you need a formal diagnosis (for example, for workplace accommodation, disability claims, or school support) you'll need to see a registered psychologist or psychiatrist.

 Do insurance plans cover counsellors in Alberta?

 It depends on your plan.
-Most extended health plans automatically cover registered psychologists (RPsych).
-Coverage for registered counselling therapists (RCT/CCC) has been growing but isn't universal.
+Most extended health benefit plans automatically cover registered psychologists (RPsych).
+Coverage for registered counselling therapists (RCT/CCC) has been growing but is not universal.
 Check your benefits booklet or call your insurer.
-Some plans list counsellors under a separate category from psychologists, each with their own annual limit.
+Some plans list counsellors under a separate category from psychologists, each with their own annual limit. ---